Australian Shepherd Lab Mix

 LabradorandFriends.org

 By adopting, you not only provide a loving home to a deserving animal but also contribute to reducing pet overpopulation and alleviating the strain on animal shelters.
-Additionally, adopting from reputable rescue organizations ensures that dogs receive necessary medical care, behavioral assessments, and proper screening before being placed in new homes.
+Additionally, adopting from reputable rescue organizations ensures that dogs receive necessary medical care, and behavioral assessments.

 GreenFieldPuppies.com